 Why make such an issue about this?
 That’s a good question.
-This is really a Latter-day Saint blog but digress with me for a moment.

 It’s difficult to say history is objective in the same way that we can say that science or mathematics are objective.
 Complex events with differing perspectives all influence how history is understood, and this difficulty is compounded as you increase the involved players and the surrounding controversy.
 That’s all without the added intricacy of different “versions” that depend, to a great degree, on who “wins” a conflict and therefore gets to contribute to writing the history of it.

 The Sistas have largely spent their time since the Twitter blow up casting – or at least winking at – accusations of racism, alt-right political affiliation, or other horrendous things about those who took issue with their cavalier dismissal of priesthood leaders.
 That’s not accurate, and I’m not willing to let that record stand uncontested.

 Now, I’m under no illusions about being able to write the history.
 51,000 people follow the Sista’s Facebook page, and 18,400 people follow the Twitter account.
 That’s a great many compared to my handful of followers.

 But I can write a history, an accurate history, and while the numbers may not be on my side, progression in the gospel is a very individual, personal process.
 It’s never about the numbers.

 People are found as individuals.
 People are taught as individuals.
 People consider, as individuals, whether or not they want to join the Church and make the incredible sacrifices that go along with that decision.
 People are baptized as individuals.
 People grow and repent as individuals.
 And people experience the fruit from these decisions as individuals.

 Whether this version of the conflict becomes the history, it’s the right history.
 If the Sistas want to help correct the history that they’ve helped propagate, we can talk about the merits of keeping this post public.
 Until then – this is for the record.